p-zhang/p-zhang.github.io/archive/myresearch/udb_matlab_code/README.txt

 Matlab code for the paper:
-[1] Peng Zhang, Lu Gan, Sumei Sun and Cong Ling, ''Modulated Unit-Norm Tight Frames for Compressed Sensing'', to appear in IEEE Trans.
+[1] Peng Zhang, Lu Gan, Sumei Sun and Cong Ling, "Modulated Unit-Norm Tight Frames for Compressed Sensing," to appear in IEEE Trans.
 Signal Process.

 How to:
 Add everything (folders and subfolders) to the Matlab path.